Guide for sustainable artistic work at the Theatre Academy

 Advice for students:

-• Reduce power consumption
+• Reduce energy consumption

 • Choose high-quality LED lights.
 LED lighting is the primary choice in all performance venues.
 Incandescent and halogen bulbs are extremely inefficient light sources, In halogen bulbs, about 95% of energy is converted to heat and only 5% is used to generate light.